quiltdata/quilt/docs/advanced-features/workflows.md

 ```

 ### Package file validation
-You can validate the names, sizes and meta of files in the package with
+You can validate the names, sizes and metadata of files in the package with
 `WORKFLOW.entries_schema`.
 The provided schema runs against an array of
 objects known as *package entries*.
 Each package entry defines a logical key
 (its relative path and name in the parent package), size (in bytes)